danielcrenna/vault/ROADMAP.md

 [ ] Light client
 [ ] Pluggable transaction types
 [ ] Current implementation has layer/responsibility disease
-[ ] Move pending transactions into the same data file as blocks (artificial performance impact crossing databases) [ ] Remove exceptions thrown when they can be handled higher up [ ] Audit access of _logger
+[ ] Remove exceptions thrown when they can be handled higher up [ ] Audit access of _logger
 [ ] Audit access of JsonConvert